maksimkh34/marketplacesorter/README.md

 # BUFF163 (BUFF.MARKET in future) <-> steamcommunity prices sorter in TG BOT

+## CURRENT VERSION: 0.1 -> 0.1.X

 Version control

 0.1:

-  >Can parse every page on buff.163.com (name, img url; price, order price, items amount, orders amount, and the same for steam) and create CsItem-type objects with datas
+  >Can parse every page on buff.163.com (name, img url; price, order price, items amount, orders amount, and the same for steam) and create CsItem-type objects with datas - done

 0.2: